DM872/Resources/units/04/practice.md

 \end{array}
 $$

+#### Subtask 1

-1. Relax only the first constraint and calculate the Lagrangian dual bound.
+Relax only the first constraint and calculate the Lagrangian dual bound.

+#### Subtask 2

-2. Relax the second and third constraints and calculate the Lagrangian dual bound.
+Relax the second and third constraints and calculate the Lagrangian dual bound.
 Which among the two relaxations provides the best dual bound and how do they compare with respect to the dual bound given by the linear relaxation of the original problem IP?